squallg/men-base/readme.md

    ---> node_modules #Genrated by npm installs and
    |    contains dependencies (do no edit manually)
    |
-   ---> public #contains public data and files that can be send to client
+   ---> public # Contains public data and files available client side
    |       |
    |       ---> images # Images obvisouly
    |       |